The Day the Ark Came Home — Modern Paraphrase | fresh.bible

 The leaders gathered their and diviners — the people who were supposed to have answers about the spiritual world — and asked the obvious question:

-The answered:
+The Priests answered:

-Then the added something remarkable:
+Then the Priests added something remarkable:

-"Why would you harden your hearts the way the Egyptians and hardened theirs?
+"Why would you harden your hearts the way the Egyptians and Pharaoh hardened theirs?
 After God dealt severely with them, didn't they finally let the people go?"

 Here's where it gets clever.
 The designed a test — a genuinely smart one — to determine whether God was really behind all the chaos or whether it was just bad luck.
 They laid out the instructions: